yzeng810/smash-website/README.md

   - Look at each group (influential politians, influential pianists, and influential religious figures)
     - Each group has a group title
     - Each group has a subtitle that briefly describes the group
-    - Each group has a preface
+    - Each group has a paragraph that introduce them in general
     - Each group has a list of names

 ## ##Choreography